Lessons from Past Workplace Accident Stories

 - Personal fall arrest systems consist of a horizontal line secured to the back and to a harness above the worker’s waist.
 The lifeline system prevents workers from falling more than six feet.
 The point where the line is anchored must be able to support 5,000 pounds per worker, and the line itself must have a breaking strength of at least 5,000 pounds.

-- Positioning devices prevent falls of more than 2 They are systems of ropes and body harnesses that leave the individual’s hands free to work.
-The anchorage point must be able to support 3,000 pounds or two times the intended load, whichever is greater.
+- Positioning devices are systems of ropes and body harnesses that leave the individual’s hands free to work.
+The anchorage point must be able to support 3,000 pounds, or two times the intended load, whichever is greater.

 - Personal fall restraint systems are body belts or harnesses attached to a lifeline.
 The anchorage point base must be rigged to allow movement only to the edge of the work area, and must be able to support four times the intended load.

-- Approved safety nets should be used on working heights of 25 feet or more when personal fall protection or other types of protection are not practical.
+- Approved safety nets should be used on working heights of twenty-five feet or more when personal fall protection or other types of protection are not practical.
 Nets must be tested before use.

 Construction Site Hazards

-Construction sites have their own set of safety hazards, which include elevated areas, moving equipment, power lines, and open trenches, and they are particularly susceptible to workplace accidents, resulting in countless construction injury stories.
+Construction sites have their own set of safety hazards (which include elevated areas, moving equipment, power lines, and open trenches), and they are particularly susceptible to workplace accidents, resulting in countless construction injury stories.

 There are a number of different trades involved in the construction industry, each with its own set of hazards, which include plumbers, painters, electricians, insulation workers, drywall installers, carpenters, welders, heavy equipment operators, and hazardous waste workers.